Skip to main content

 Listening With Empathy and Respect

-SomerStat is committed to by listening to and empathizing with colleagues, stakeholders, and constituents, stakeholders, and departmental staff in order to solve problems in a way that is respectful of different experiences and interests.
+SomerStat is committed to attentive listening and empathy to solve problems in a way that is respectful of different experiences and interests.

 Open to Hard Conversations